SOF3/libkinetic/nodes.md

 Index:

 - RootNode (`<kinetic>`/`<root>`)
   - Declares `namespace`: default namespace.
 Instantiables starting with `\` will be resolved as absolute FQNs.
 Those starting with `$` will be decided by `KineticAdapter::getInstantiable()`.
-Thoes starting with `!` will be prepended with the libkinetic namespace (might be shaded)
+Those starting with `!` will be prepended with the libkinetic namespace (might be shaded)
   - Contains `[0, ∞)` WindowNode/DirectEntryWindowNode (may be merged in the future), each of which can be displayed as a form window independently
     - Contains `[0, 1]` PermissionNode for declaring permissions, either by permission name or by a predicate class
     - Contains `[0, ∞)` AbstractEntryPointNode for declaring entry points